-- 1. Students are advised to read the BCIT Nursing Program Student Guidelines, Policies and Procedures for information about specific policies for practicum experiences in the Community. - 2.
+- 7. Students are advised to read the BCIT Nursing Program Student Guidelines, Policies and Procedures for information about specific policies for practicum experiences in the Community. - 8.
 Students must have current student membership in RNABC at the start of the course.
-They are encouraged to renew their application at least two months before the course commences. - 3.
-Assignments are due by 1600 hours on the dates specified.
-If an assignment is late, the mark for the assignment will drop 15% for each school day it is late.
+They are encouraged to renew their application at least two months before the course commences.